br-lemes/dbtool/README.md

 # DBTool

-A command-line utility for managing and comparing MySQL databases.
-BTool helps you inspect, compare and copy database structures and data across different environments.
+A command-line utility for managing and comparing MySQL and PostgreSQL databases.
+DBTool helps you inspect, compare, copy, move and remove database structures and data across different environments.

 ## Features

 - List database tables and schema information
 - Display and compare table contents
 - Copy tables between databases
+- Move or rename tables within or across databases
 - Compare database schemas and structures
 - Remove tables from a database
 - Truncate all data from a table